hellerve/ptolemy/done.md

 explain what the Soviet union was and wasn’t, and where it all went down the drain.

+* *Perfecting Sound Forever: An Aural History of Recorded Music* by **Greg Milner** (2010)

+A fun read, but has its shortcomings.
+It’s extremely centered around recording history in the US, features a bunch of weird quacky types (such as Mr. Diamond), and it features almost exclusively men as protagonists of the history of recording—which might reflect the industry makeup, but was very obviously weird to me.
+Nonetheless, I learned a bunch of things about the history of recording and some of the more important historical records.

 ## Management

 ### Papers